needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 ### List the collections in a project

-To list the existing collections in a project:
+To list the existing collections in a Project:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class: